Statistics, Predictive Modeling

 Statistics is the discipline of collecting, describing and analyzing data to quantify variation and uncover useful relationships.
 It allows you to solve problems, reveal opportunities and make informed decisions in the face of uncertainty.
 Through the effective application of statistics, you can gain insight, foresight and the means for continuous learning and improvement, no matter what context you work within.

 Through visual and interactive reports and profilers, JMP helps you communicate simple or complex findings to those who may not have an affinity with statistical methods, yet who need to understand and act upon your findings.
+Model results generated by JMP can also be dynamically profiled in a mobile or desktop web browser.

 Using Fit Y by X, you can test for and model dependencies between a single input and outcome.
 JMP unifies what is normally considered a disparate set of statistical approaches into a coherent, understandable whole and provides graphical output so you can understand results easily.

 The Fit Model platform provides an environment for fitting simple or complex models with specified fixed and random effects and defined error terms.
+An Effect Summary report allows you drag and drop terms to see their impact on the model.

 JMP lets you easily compare competing models.
 Multiple responses are handled in an integrated way, and the Profiler makes it simple to compare and contrast the interpretability and results of various fits.
 The Profiler also allows you to find settings to optimize your Y's, and Monte Carlo simulations help you assess how variation in the X's will be transmitted into the Y's.

 The Nonlinear platform allows you to model nonlinear relationships.
 Nonlinear models use either standard least squares or a custom loss function.
-JMP provides a library of nonlinear model types needed for bioassay and pharmacokinetic studies, and does not require you to input starting values or auxiliary formulae.
+JMP provides a library of nonlinear model types needed for bioassay and pharmacokinetic studies, and does not require you to input starting values or auxiliary formulas.
 Grouping variables are supported, and you can quickly and easily isolate any subject effects using graphical displays.
 The custom loss function facility provides additional flexibility, allowing you to use, for example, iteratively reweighted least squares for robust regression.

 The Categorical platform in JMP provides tables, summaries and statistical tests of response data and multiple response data when the measured responses indicate membership of a particular category.
 Such data is generated in a variety of settings, including test results, classifying defects or side effects, and administering surveys.

 Partly because of its diverse application, categorical data can be presented in a variety of formats.
 A particular strength of the Categorical platform is that it can handle this diversity without any need to reshape the data prior to exploration and analysis.
 One or more columns can be used to define the categories within and between which variation in the response is assessed, and the Categorical report contains the resulting charts of share and frequency, by category.
 Used in conjunction with the data filter in JMP, these charts provide quick and easy review of large-scale survey data.
-The report can also display the associated tabulations and cross tabulations, which can be quickly transposed for easier viewing or printing if needed.
+The report can also display the associated tabulations and cross-tabulations, which can be quickly transposed for easier viewing or printing if needed.

 Depending on the nature of the responses, you can also statistically address questions like: